karlaxnieves/support-git-delete-yespo/docs/Email/email-editor/working-images-block.md

 > 📘 Note
 >
-> The *Common* folder stores pictures that are available in all messages.
-The *Prepared* folder contains only images used in a specific email.
+> The **Common** folder stores pictures that are available in all messages.
+The **Prepared** folder contains only images used in a specific email.

 ### Downloading from PC

-On the *Prepared* tab, click the download icon and select the desired file on your PC.
-The system supports images in PNG, JPG, and GIF formats.
+On the **Prepared** tab, click the download icon and select the desired file on your PC.
+The system supports images in `PNG`, `JPG`, and `GIF` formats.
 For pictures to load quickly in the newsletter, their weight should not exceed 3 MB.

 <Image align="center" width="80% " src="https://files.readme.io/30f6b548f4943cce474c3190f450300b6865bbe513f9239cea09a3625baf897e-1-15.webp" />